 Conferences: NEWMAC, IHSA, CSA

-Sports: Basketball, Cross Country, Field Hockey, Golf, Lacrosse, Riding, Rowing, Soccer, Squash, Swimming and Diving, Tennis, Track and Field, Volleyball
+Sports: Basketball, Cross Country, Field Hockey, Lacrosse, Riding, Rowing, Soccer, Squash, Swimming and Diving, Tennis, Track and Field, Volleyball

 Kendall Information Desk: 413-538-2284